The Challenge of Health Care Fraud

 Private-Public Cooperation Against Fraud is Essential

-The NHCAA Institute for Health Care Fraud Prevention, a non-profit educational foundation, provides professional education and training to industry and government anti-fraud investigators and other personnel.
+The NHCAA Institute for Health Care Fraud Prevention, a non-profit educational foundation, provides unmatched professional education and training to industry and government anti-fraud investigators and other personnel.

-What Can You Do To Avoid or Prevent Health Care Fraud?
+What Can You Do to Avoid or Prevent Health Care Fraud?

 Here are some simple ways you can protect yourself from health care fraud, and keep health care costs down for everyone: